Nourish Your Body and Soul

 Trips usually require backpacking more than 3 and up to 10 miles into base camp.
 Generally, these projects are rated strenuous due to the backpacking distance and terrain or elevation.
 Prior backpacking experience is strongly recommended.
 The work may include heavy lifting, lots of bending, shoveling, picking, chopping, and/or sawing.

-There are three ways you can register for a Volunteer Vacation:
+There are three ways you can register for Volunteer Vacations:

 - Online: Visit the individual page for the trip you are interested in and submit your registration through the online form.